 In general these dualities are conjectured and then subjected to non-trivial consistency checks carried out in special regimes where the systems simplify further.
 In principle lattice calculations provide a unique means to analyse supersymmetric QFTs in strongly coupled regimes where other approaches are inapplicable, enabling novel tests of such dualities as well as potential new discoveries.
 In practice, however, lattice investigations of supersymmetric systems are complicated by the nature of supersymmetry as an extension of continuous space-time symmetries: Products of two supercharges (generators of supersymmetry transformations) produce infinitesimal space-time translations, which do not exist in the discrete space-time of the lattice.
 This explicitly breaks supersymmetry at the classical level, causing quantum corrections to introduce supersymmetry-violating effects into the lattice calculations (e.g., non-zero masses for fermionic and scalar super-partners of the massless gauge field), which must be removed by fine-tuning the bare input parameters.
 While such fine-tuning can be done, in general it makes numerical calculations prohibitively expensive.

 In recent years this obstruction has been overcome for certain supersymmetric QFTs, including d-dimensional SYM theories with at least Q = 2d supercharges.
-The breakthrough is a clever change of variables---known as topological twisting---that produces Q / 2d ≥ 1 linear combinations of the supercharges that square to zero.
-These effectively amount to translations that circle back to their starting point.
+The breakthrough is a clever change of variables (known as topological twisting) that identifies at most Q / 2d ≥ 1 linear combinations of the supercharges that square to zero—effectively producing 'infinitesimal translations' that cycle back around to their starting point.
 This subset of the supercharges can be preserved exactly in discrete space-time, which protects the lattice calculations from supersymmetry-violating quantum corrections and guarantees the recovery of the correct continuum limit with little to no fine-tuning.

 I have taken advantage of this recent progress to initiate large-scale lattice investigations of maximally supersymmetric Yang–Mills theory (N=4 SYM) in 3+1 space-time dimensions.
 N=4 SYM is a particularly important super-conformal gauge theory that possesses the maximal Q=16=24 supercharges, a high degree of symmetry that makes it arguably the simplest non-trivial QFT in d=4 dimensions.
 These symmetries force the theory to depend only on the 't Hooft coupling λ = g2N and the number of `colours' in its SU(N) gauge group.
 The only field content consistent with the symmetries is a single super-multiplet containing the gauge field, four fermions and six scalars, all of which must be massless and transform in the adjoint representation of the gauge group.
 This simplicity makes N=4 SYM an ideal testbed for theoretical explorations, which led to breakthrough discoveries of both electric magnetic and holographic dualities.